jhu-dvrk/dvrk-readthedocs/docs/pages/development/ros-clients/python.rst

 The ROS package ``dvrk_python`` contains:

-* ``src/dvrk`` Python module: defines the base class ``dvrk.arm`` as well as classes for the PSMs, MTMs, ECMs, console, foot pedals... which use the dVRK ROS topics to communicate with the ``dvrk_console_json`` application included in the ``dvrk_robot`` ROS package
+* ``src/dvrk`` Python module: defines the base class ``dvrk.arm`` as well as classes for the PSMs, MTMs, ECMs, system, foot pedals... which use the dVRK ROS topics to communicate with the ``dvrk_system`` application included in the ``dvrk_robot`` ROS package
 * ``scripts``: collection of scripts used to calibrate and test the dVRK as well as examples